innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 ## Driver Controller Side Setup

 The Driver Controller Side will be on the driver(s) computers.
-To install the part that sends commands, download the ```TeleDrive_Driver.exe```, an executable file.
-Now that you have installed it, running it is just as simple.
-All you have to do is go to Command Prompt or Terminal and go to the directory where the ```TeleDrive_Driver.exe``` executable file was installed.
+To install the part that sends commands, download the TeleDrive executable file for your computer from the Releases tab on the right side.
+Now that you have downloaded it, running it is just as simple.
+All you have to do is go to Command Prompt (Windows) or Terminal (Mac) and go to the directory where the TeleDrive_Driver executable file was installed.
 Then type:

 ```TeleDrive_Driver.exe <Public IPv4 address of Host Computer> <Host Port>``` (Windows)